Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: A positive proportion of elliptic curves have rank

-\begin{theorem} Suppose $F$ is an acceptable family of semistable elliptic curves having good ordinary reduction at $3$ such that exactly $50\%$ of the curves in $F$, when ordered by height, have root number $+1$.
+\begin{theorem} Suppose $F$ is a large family of elliptic curves having good ordinary reduction at $3$ such that $5\|\Disc(E)$ for every curve $E\in F$.
+Further assume that exactly $50\%$ of the curves in $F$, when ordered by height, have root number $+1$.
 Then at least $25\%$ of elliptic curves in $F$ have analytic rank $0$. \end{theorem}

-\begin{proof} It is a consequence of a result of Duke (see \cite[Theorem 1]{Du}) that $100\%$ of all elliptic curves~$E$, when ordered by height, have the property that the action of $G_\Q$ on $E[3]$ is irreducible.
-As $F$ is an acceptable family, it contains a positive proportion of all elliptic curves, and so $100\%$ of the curves in $F$ satisfy condition (d) of Theorem~\ref{thSU}.
-The proof of Theorem~\ref{pralrank} now implies that $25\%$ of the curves in $F$ satisfy all four conditions of Theorem~\ref{thSU}, and so the desired result follows. \end{proof}
+\begin{proof} It is easy to see (e.g., by Hilbert irreducibility) that a density of $100\%$ of elliptic curves~$E$, when ordered by height, have the property that the action of $G_\Q$ on $E[3]$ is irreducible.
+(In fact, it has been shown by Duke~\cite[Theorem 1]{Du} that $100\%$ of all elliptic curves~$E$, when ordered by height, have the property that the action of $G_\Q$ on $E[p]$ is irreducible for all primes $p$.)
+As $F$ is a large family, it contains a positive proportion of all elliptic curves, and so $100\%$ of the curves in $F$ satisfy condition (c) of Theorem~\ref{thSU}.
+As $5\|\Disc(E)$ for $E\in F$, we see that $E$ has multiplicative reduction at $5$ which implies that $5\|{\rm Cond}(E)$.
+Furthermore, since $3\nmid v_5({\rm Cond}(E))$, \cite[Proposition 2.12]{DDT} implies that condition (d) of Theorem~\ref{thSU} is satisfied by $E$.
+The proof of Theorem~\ref{pralrank} now implies that at least $25\%$ of the curves in $F$ satisfy all four conditions of Theorem~\ref{thSU}, and so Theorem~\ref{pranrank0} follows. \end{proof}

-As in \S4.1, we may construct an explicit positive proportion acceptable family $F$ of elliptic curves satisfying the hypotheses of Theorem~\ref{pranrank0}.
-Indeed, let $F$ denote the family of all elliptic curves $E$ satisfying the following conditions: \begin{itemize} \item $E$ is semistable; \item $E$ has good reduction at $2$, and both $E$ and $E_{-1}$ have good ordinary reduction at $3$; \item $\Delta(E)/49$ is a squarefree integer relatively prime to 7. \end{itemize} Then, just as in \S4.1, we see that $50\%$ of the curves in $F$ have root number $+1$.
-Thus, by Theorem~\ref{pranrank0}, a positive proportion of all elliptic curves, when ordered by height, have both algebraic and analytic rank 0; we have proven Theorem~\ref{anrank0} and Corollary~\ref{bsdcor}.
+As in \S4.1, we may construct an explicit union $F$ of positive proportion large families of elliptic curves satisfying the hypotheses of Theorem~\ref{pranrank0}.
+Indeed, let $F$ denote the family of all elliptic curves $E$ satisfying the following conditions: \begin{itemize} \item The curve $E$ and its twist $E_{-1}$ both have additive reduction at $2$, and furthermore the $j$-invariant of both curves $E$ and $E_{-1}$ are $2$-adic units. \item $E$ has square-free discriminant away from $2$, and $5\|\Disc(E)$. \item $E$ has good ordinary reduction at $3$. \item $\Delta'(E)\equiv 1\pmod4$, where $\Delta'(E):=|\Delta(E)/2^{v_2(\Delta(E))}|$ is the positive odd part of the discriminant of $E$. \end{itemize} Then, just as in \S4.1, we see that $50\%$ of the curves in $F$ have root number $+1$.
+Thus, by Theorem~\ref{pranrank0}, a positive proportion of these and thus all elliptic curves, when ordered by height, have both algebraic and analytic rank 0; we have proven Theorem~\ref{anrank0} and Corollary~\ref{bsdcor}.